About AETDEW

 The Academy of Interdisciplinary and Future Technologies and Innovation Systems

 Sister academy focused on interdisciplinary technology and innovation systems.
-AETDEW and AIFTIS maintain strategic alignment on workforce mobility frameworks and cross-sector validation methodologies.
+AETDEW and AIFTIS maintain strategic alignment on workforce mobility frameworks and cross-sector engagement.

 Strategic Alignment